Cloud-Kumpel/CloudKumpel/_posts/2023-02-19-power-automate-sharepoint-trigger-non-default-flows.md

 But as flows from other environments are not returned (yet?), we need to use a workaround:

-1. Create a SharePoint text column
+* Create a SharePoint text column

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-02.png" | relative_url}})

-  **Image 1** Text column 'Trigger Flow'

-2. Format the column
+* Format the column

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-03.png" | relative_url}})

-   **Image 2** Format this column

-3. Switch to "Advanced mode" and add the following code
+* Switch to "Advanced mode" and add the following code

   ![]({{"assets/img/posts/2023-02-19/2023-02-19-04.png" | relative_url}})

-  **Image 3** Column formatting

        {
            "$schema": "https://developer.microsoft.com/json-schemas/sp/v2/column-formatting.schema.json",